-Valentine's Day with Sick Thoughts (New Orleans), Spodee Boy (Nashville), Midnite Snaxxx at Ivy Room.
+Valentine's Day with Sick Thoughts (New Orleans), Midnite Snaxxx, and Talkies at the Ivy Room.
 8:30pm, $8/10.
 Adv. tix now on sale

 SICK THOUGHTS If you don’t know Sick Thoughts, you don’t know punk.
 The band is the mighty Drew Owen.
 Baltimore born and bred, he then up and moved to the swamps of New Orleans while still a teenager.
 The general consensus was he’d be another casualty of The Big Easy decadence, and would soon be seen hitting up tourists for money on Bourbon Street with a dog on a rope.
 But somehow he got hooked up with the best (worst?) folks in the city and kept making great music.
 That, and the fact that forty-ounce bottles just bounce off his head, have kept him alive.
 Rock and roll romance and the promise of socialized health care sent him to the (imaginary?) home of Killed By Death punk, Helsinki, Finland.
 Which makes perfect sense—this album is like the perfect KBD record, full of buzzsaw guitars, machine gun drums and hooks that hit like a tire iron.
 Owen’s brand of aural early-20s angst, with doses of Zero Boys, Reatards, and early Crüe, mixed with the stench of the streets, has never sounded better.
 This album clearly puts Sick Thoughts on top of the punk heap.
 It’s Owen’s world—get in it!